federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 The distribution of co-productions is, as expected, highly asymmetric.
 The United States and France are by far the largest contributors: the former made, or helped make, almost half or all the movies in the list, the latter about a fifth.
 Some of the reasons of their prevalence could be, on one hand, the significant role the United States played in post-war reconstruction, on the other, the prestige of France as the place of birth of cinema.
 Both visually and in terms of median values (which are generally more robust to outliers), Western European countries have been the most prolific ones, with an average of 16.5 movies co-produced per country and six places among the top ten in the list.
 By contrast, African nations have been the least fecund, as evidenced by both their concentration in the bottom area of the plot and their small statistics (median and standard deviation).
 The latter show that the distribution of contributions is, for African countries, tight around a very small average value.

 Why are the United States and Western Europe so prominent, and why is Africa largely absent from the list?
+The difference in output could be linked, among the others, to the amount of resources historically devoted to the service sector (which comprises cinema) and to country size.

+### **Contributions by resources to cinema and country size**

 ``` r
 ggplot(data = greatest.by_country,